WAA News & Coming Events 2019

 workshops to help and inspire you with your artwork.

-classes.
-Details are on our classes page - just
+workshops are on the classes timetable page - just

 click on the Classes link at the top of this page.

-additional life drawing workshop for artists who wish to develop their skills in depicting the human form.
+drawing workshops held Tuesday evening and Thursday afternoon for artists who wish to develop their skills in depicting the human form.

-Professional life models will be hired for these sessions held on Tuesday
+Professional life models are hired for these sessions.

 The venue is our clubrooms at the Nunawading Community Centre,